HPOA909/HPOA909/README.md

 - 👋 Hi, I’m @HPOA909
 - 👀 I’m interested in Cryptocurrency and new OS
 - 🌱 I’m currently learning New stuff
-- 💞️ I’m looking to collaborate on my new project group called Project Freedom
+- 💞️ I’m looking to collaborate on my new organization called Project Freedom
 - 📫 How to reach me by using this link: beacons.page/hpoa909

 <!---